Gwillison415/mcl_review_app/README.md

 In the project directory, you can run:

-### `yarn start`
+- `cd nyt_reviews_frontend/ && yarn && yarn start`

-Runs the app in the development mode.<br />
+This Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-This is currently configure to only 'talk' to a local api instance.
+This is currently configured to only 'talk' to a local api instance.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.